Economy introductions: the size of government debt

-UK insurance companies and pension funds own over a quarter: about 28%.
+UK insurance companies and pension funds own almost a third: about 30%.

 The Bank of England owns 25%, a quarter.

 Another quarter of the government’s debts, about 27%, are owed to foreign institutions.
 That’s called the UK’s external debt, and the interest payments go outside the UK.